anasdove2020/robocopy-migration/README.md

-# Move-FilesFromCsv.ps1
+# move-files.ps1
 **Author:** Choirul Anas
-**Purpose:** Move files or folders listed in a CSV file to a target directory while preserving their original folder structure.
+**Purpose:** Move files listed in a CSV file to a target directory while preserving their original folder structure.

 ---

 ## 📋 Overview
-`Move-FilesFromCsv.ps1` is a PowerShell script that reads file paths from a CSV file and moves each file or folder to a target directory.
+`move-files.ps1` is a PowerShell script that reads file paths from a CSV file and moves each file to a target directory.
 It automatically recreates the original folder structure inside the target directory.

 ---

 ## ⚙️ Features
 ✅ Reads file paths from a CSV file
-✅ Moves files or folders while keeping their full folder structure
+✅ Moves files while keeping their full folder structure
 ✅ Creates missing directories automatically
 ✅ Logs all results (success, warning, or error) to a CSV report
 ✅ Displays detailed progress information in the console